roche15/Vishnu-FontDetectorWebsite-/README.md

  - https://www.w3schools.com/jsref/dom_obj_fileupload.asp
 2. for the font detection we willbe using Vasile Peste 's Typefont that uses java script and JSON :
  - https://github.com/Vasile-Peste/Typefont
-3. to see the procjet change the branch to the recent branches one
+3. to see the project, just change the branch to the recent branches one